Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-analysis.md

 - None: run analyses but do not persist analysis results (only show analysis results on stdout and set exit code).

+### Sigrid CI environment variables

-In addition, the script is configured with environment variables.
+Sigrid CI is configured with environment variables.
 The following table lists all environment variables with their defaults, if any.
 All that do not have a default value are required.
 We distinguish two types of environment variables:
 - Shared: these typically have the same value across different CI/CD projects for the same